-Another course will deal with the theme of the wanderer, and will start with wandering in ancient Greek culture but cover primarily Romantic poetry, fiction, song, and instrumental music.
+Another course will deal with the theme of the wanderer, and will start with wandering in ancient Greek culture but cover primarily Romantic poetry, fiction, song (from Schubert to Mahler), and instrumental music.
 This will be our “German course,” focusing on the male haunted figure in search of home and love.

-A third course will launch L’Embarquement pour Cythère, taking on board painters, poets, musicians, and dancers who envisioned this island of the ars amandi.
+A third course will launch L’Embarquement pour Cythère, taking on board painters, poets, musicians, and dancers (from Rococo to Impressionism) who envisioned this island of the ars amandi.
 Our “French course” will focus on hymns and codes of galanterie from the Medieval amour courtois to the Enlightenment libertinage.

-The two courses/programs to which we will always return and for which we continue to collect materials are one that discusses diverse kinds of music drawing on C. P. Cavafy, and one on melancholy in music, literature, and contemporary political thought.
+The two courses/programs to which we will always return and for which we continue to collect materials are one that discusses diverse kinds of music drawing on C. P. Cavafy (based on our recital of settings by 16 composers in 5 languages, which we have performed 10 times) and one on melancholy in music, literature, and contemporary political thought.

 Teaching a class with Pantelis Polychronidis in geographical proximity or distance is one of the many public ways in which my “other self” and I have been planning to collaborate.